Anatomy of a Left Hook

 All About the Left Hook

-The left hook is a high-risk, high-reward punch because of the weight and momentum behind it.
+The left hook is one of the most powerful punches in a contender's arsenal.
+This is a high-risk, high-reward punch because of the weight and momentum behind it.
 When you land one in the right place, the chances of dealing massive damage are very high.
-Conversely, when you miss, you may end up off-balance, out of position, and extremely vulnerable to a counter attack.
+Conversely, when you miss, you may end up off-balance, out of position, and extremely vulnerable to a counter punch.

-As your torso moves and you extend your arm, lift your shoulder to your chin, keep your face protected, and create a 90° angle at the elbow joint.
+As your torso moves and you extend your arm, lift your left shoulder to your chin, keep your face protected, and create a 90° angle at the elbow joint.
 In this position, as your fist travels towards your opponent, the bottom of your fist should be parallel with the ground and your knuckles perpendicular to your body.
-Mastering the left hook technique is vital to the Clutch 3.
+Learning how to throw left hook and perfecting the technique is vital to boxing combinations like the Clutch 3.

 A common occurrence when throwing a hook results in a “hook for hook.”
-As you throw your left hook, your opponent can move at the same time and use the same punch to attack you.
-Stay safe when you throw this risky punch and block their hook as you throw yours by keeping your other hand up by your ear, as if you are answering the phone.
+As you throw your left hook, your opponent can move at the same time and use the same hit as a counter punch against you.
+Stay safe when you throw this risky punch and block their hook as you throw yours by keeping your other hand up by your face, as if you are answering the phone.

-Now you know how to properly throw a hook!
+Now you know how to throw a hook!

 The Clutch 3 and Beyond

 This punch completes the Clutch 3.
 The jab, the straight right hand, and the left hook can be used together to create combos that increase speed, skill, power, and endurance when working on the mitts.

 Review these punches consistently to improve your skills and work with one of our skilled Gloveworx Coaches to get ready to step into the ring.
 Follow us on Instagram for updates on special training sessions and promotions at Gloveworx.